cometbft/cometbft/docs/qa/v034/README.md

 This section reports on the key prometheus metrics extracted from the experiments.

-* For the CometBFT homogeneous network, we choose to present the third run (see the latencies section above), as its latency date is representative, and it contains the maximum latency of all runs (worst case scenario).
+* For the CometBFT homogeneous network, we choose to present the experiment with UUID starting with `be8c` (see the latencies section above), as its latency data is representative, and   it contains the maximum latency of all runs (worst case scenario).
 * For the mixed network with 1/3 of nodes running Tendermint Core `v0.34.26` and 2/3 running CometBFT.
   TODO